RedHatQE/Sentaku/README.rst

    :target: https://landscape.io/github/RonnyPfannschmidt/Sentaku/master
    :alt: Code Health

-Sentaku provides primitives to describe the structure of your Application and to implement different ways to perform actions with it.
+Sentaku is a experiment for acceptance testing.
+Sentaku provides a easy way to describe applications and use-cases while being able to choose implementations and fall back between them.

 This helps to implement test setup/tear-down and execution.

-A uniform API us used to describe the actions, and a python context.manager allows to configure how the description is mapped to
+A uniform API us used to describe the behavior, and a the tests later can decide when to use what implementations.

-A typical use case is Testing your "typical" modern application.
+A typical use case is Testing your modern html5 application.
 Such an application usually consists of different layers.

 1. the internal backend api
 2. a rest api
 3. a rich fronend

-Sentaku aims to run integration and system tests against all layers and the ability to fall back to different layers in case one of the layers is missing an implementation of functionality.

-It also aims to support using fast layers for setup/teardown and user-facing layers for test bodies
+When doing test setup/teardown it is desirable to run against the fast backend api or rest API, while when running the actual acceptance/system tests it is more desirable to run against the rich user interface or the rest API